alexradzin/RegInJ/README.md

 (e.g. WindowsRegEnumValue and WindowsRegEnumKeyEx).
 So methods childrenNamesSpi() and keysSpi() are almost duplicate in WindowsPreferences.
 Reflection allows creating one implementation for both cases.

+## References

+First version of this library was presented first time at January, 2011 in my blog.
+Now I decided to move this library to github.
+This process included name changes, more tests and some improvements of error handling.